bonitasoft/bonita-doc/md/connector-archetype.md

  - Has a name
  - Has a type
- - Has an optional default value
+ - Can have a default value
  - Can be mandatory

 ##### Connector Outputs